-(2) Failure to achieve a passing grade on any examination shall constitute grounds for suspension or revocation of examinee's license on the grounds of Manifest Incapacity to Practice Medicine as provided by ORS 677.190 (15).
+(2) Failure to achieve a passing grade on any examination shall constitute grounds for suspension or revocation of examinee's license on the grounds of Manifest Incapacity to Practice Medicine as provided by ORS 677.190(15).
 (3) If an oral examination is ordered by the Board, an Examination Panel shall be appointed.
 The examination shall include questions which test basic knowledge and also test for knowledge expected of a physician with a practice similar in nature to that of the examinee's.
 The panel shall establish a system for weighing the score for each question in the examination.
 After it is prepared, the examination shall be submitted to the Board for review and approval.
 (4) Appointment of an Examination Panel is required only when administering an oral examination.
 (5) The examinee shall be given no less than two weeks' notice of the date, time and place of any examination to be administered.
 (6) The medical competency examination shall be paid for by the licensee.
 Stat.
 Auth.: ORS 677.265 Stats.
 Implemented: ORS 677.110 Hist.: ME 34, f. & ef.
 5-10-77; ME 3-1979, f. & ef.
 5-1-79; ME 8-1982, f. & ef.
 10-27-82; ME 3-1985, f. & ef.
 5-6-85; BME 12-2000, f. & cert. ef.
 10-30-00; BME 9-2003, f. & cert. ef.
-5-2-03 847-010-0073 Reporting Incompetent or Impaired Physicians to the Board (1) ORS 677.415 requires health care facilities and Board licensees to report to the Board of Medical Examiners any official action, incident or event taken against or involving a Board licensee, based on a finding of medical incompetence, unprofessional conduct, or licensee impairment, within ten working days of their occurrence.
-For the purposes of the statute, the terms medical incompetence, unprofessional conduct, and impaired licensee have the following meanings: (a) Medical Incompetence: A licensee who is medically incompetent is one who is unable to practice medicine with reasonable skill or safety due to lack of knowledge, ability, or impairment.
+5-2-03; BME 3-2008, f. & cert. ef.
+1-22-08 847-010-0073 Reporting Incompetent or Impaired Licensees to the Board (1) Per ORS 677.415, 677.188, and 677.190 Board licensees and health care facilities must report to the Board as soon as possible, but not later than ten (10) days after official action taken against a Board licensee, to include any of the following: (a) The licensee must report any arrest for a felony crime or any conviction for a misdemeanor or felony. (b) If the licensee has reasonable cause to believe that another state licensed health care professional has engaged in prohibited or unprofessional conduct and is not protected by state or federal laws relating to confidentiality or protection of health care information prohibiting disclosure, licensee shall report the conduct to the board responsible for the licensee who is believed to have engaged in the conduct. (c) The licensee and health care facility must report any action brought against a licensee by the facility, based upon a finding of medical incompetence, unprofessional conduct or licensee impairment.
+(2) For purposes of the statute, reporting to the Board means making a report to the Board's Investigation Unit or the Board's Executive Director or the Board's Medical Director.
+Making a report to the Board's Health Professionals Program (HPP) or HPP's Medical Director does not satisfy the duty to report to the Board.
+(3) For the purposes of the statute, the terms medical incompetence, unprofessional conduct, and impaired licensee have the following meanings: (a) Medical Incompetence: A licensee who is medically incompetent is one who is unable to practice medicine with reasonable skill or safety due to lack of knowledge, ability, or impairment.
 Evidence of medical incompetence shall include: (A) Gross or repeated acts of negligence involving patient care.